 The course grade is determined by the student’s overall academic performance and according to the host institution grading standards.

 KU Faculty-led Programs and Internships: Students on KU faculty-led programs and internships will be graded by their instructor within the standard KU grading system.

 Credit from foreign institutions or student-initiated programs: Grades will be assigned within the grading system of the host institution or program provider.
 Students on KU programs can find the grading scale in their program handbook or by consulting their Program Coordinator.
 Students on student initiated programs should ask their program provider about the grading scale.
-After receiving your transcript, the Office of Study Abroad will evaluate your grades and post the equivalent KU grade based on grade conversion standards.
+After receiving your transcript, Study Abroad & Global Engagement will evaluate your grades and post the equivalent KU grade based on grade conversion standards.
 For an example of grading equivalents, please speak with your program coordinator.